Newsletter Signup

 Hi Mike,

-Frank forwarded your email to me about the question you had about my BJ article in November issue of Casino Player.
+Frank forwarded your e-mail to me about the question you had about my blackjack article in November issue of Casino Player.

-At the minimum I wouldn't play any game in Vegas where the house edge is greater than 0.5% - the reason is because there are plenty of casinos in town that offer blackjack games with a house edge at 0.5% or lower (even at $5 and $10 minimum betting levels - see my article).
-If you email me the name of the casino you want to "stay and play," I'll let you know what the house edge is for their blackjack games.
+At the minimum, I wouldn't play any game in Vegas where the house edge is greater than 0.5% — the reason is that there are plenty of casinos in town that offer blackjack games with a house edge at 0.5% or lower (even at $5 and $10 minimum betting levels — see my article).
+If you e-mail me the name of the casino you want to "stay and play," I'll let you know what the house edge is for their blackjack games.

 Regards,